Authenticate a GESIS user account using OAuth 2.0. This is necessary to

 afterwards.
 If not specified andprompt = TRUE

-, asks for email and password interactively.- prompt
+, safely asks for email and password interactively.- prompt

 If